Items filtered by date: September 2024

 The discussion committee consisted of esteemed professors:

-• Dr. Yahya Adel Ibrahim … Member and Supervisor
+- Asst.
+Prof. Dr. Anwar Sobhi Ramadan … Member and Supervisor

 We wish the researcher and all our graduate students success and prosperity.